Laser Science Part 1

 Getting new ink

-Our Immune System is our bodies border patrol.
+Our Immune System is your bodies border patrol.
 It has one primary function.
 To protect our body from threats and foreign entities.
 A tattoo is an unwanted intruder.
 The Immune systems response is to purge the intruder.
 Or in our case the ink being dumped under the skin.
 The way the body does that is for the white blood cells to carry off the object it wants to remove.
 Our ink.
+So the immune system sends those little white blood cell soldiers to fight off the intruder.

 There are many types of inks.
 Tattoo inks were not regulated for decades.
 Therefore we have no idea what the ingredients were.
 We have a basic idea, but again no way of being certain.
 Things are much safer now that the FDA regulates the industry.
 You now have the choice from one ink manufacturer to another.
 Inks are appealing to a more health trending client base.
 When there is a problem with a product, the FDA can bring it to the publics attention.